Region-free explicit model predictive control for linear systems on Hilbert spaces: Explicit solution of the pQP

 \begin{proof} First note that all Hilbert spaces are locally convex.
-The implication from 2) to 1) is then contained in statement (4) in \cite[Cor.\ 47.14]{Zei85}, whereas the converse implication follows from statements (1) and (3) in \cite[Thm 47.E]{Zei85}, assuming that the Slater condition holds. \end{proof}
+The implication from 2) to 1) is then contained in statement (4) in \cite[Cor.\ 47.14]{Zei85}, after a change of signs on the constraints, whereas the converse implication follows from statements (1) and (3) in \cite[Thm 47.E]{Zei85}, assuming the Slater condition. \end{proof}

-We call a point $z\in Z$ such that $f_k(z)<0$ for all $k$ a \emph{Slater point}.
+In case the optimization is carried out over a finite-dimensional space and the constraints are affine, it is well known that the Slater condition is not needed.
+It turns out that this is the case in infinite dimensions too, as long as the number of constraints is finite; this will be established as item 2) in Thm \ref{thm:affine} below.

+For simplicity we introduce the notation $\dP:=\set{1,2,\ldots,\widetilde p}$.
 A vector $\lambda=(\lambda_k)_{k=1}^{\widetilde p}$ with the properties in Lemma \ref{lem:KT}.2) is referred to as a \emph{Lagrange multiplier associated to} $z_*$.
 Note that we do not claim that associated Lagrange multipliers are uniquely determined by $z_*$.
 The property $\lambda_kf_k(z_ *)=0$ for all $k$ is referred to as \emph{complementarity}.
-The set of constraints which are active at the optimizer $\bz_*$, i.e.,
+The set of constraints which are active at the optimizer $z_*$, i.e.,